-Ideally, you want your backlinks to come from sites with low spam scores.
-Ask any SE firm you’re thinking of hiring how they build backlinks and where those links come from.
-That will tell you a lot about whether those links are high-quality or not.
+Ideally, your real estate backlinks should come from sites with low spam scores.
+Ask any SE firm you’re considering hiring how they build backlinks and where those links come from.
+That will tell you a lot about whether those links are high-quality.

 There you have it!

-You should now understand how you can build your SEO rankings with backlinks and content promotion.
+You should now understand how to build your SEO rankings with real estate backlinks and content promotion.

-If you have any more questions, though, feel free to ask them in the comments and we’ll help you out however we can!
+If you have any more questions, feel free to ask them in the comments, and we’ll help you out however we can!
 Good luck!